mudongliang/mudongliang.github.io/_posts/2017-09-21-set-up-qemu-for-kernel-development.md

 sudo umount $DIR
 rmdir $DIR
 ```
+The above instruction sequence is copied from Reference 1.

 There is no error message when creating rootfs.
 At last, I try to boot one kernel with that rootfs.